gulnoor/jekyll-theme-doodle/README.md

-# Dark Theme for Jekyll Blogs
+# Jekyll Theme Doodle: for a playful and creative aesthetic

 Dark theme for [Jekyll](https://jekyllrb.com/) blogs with handwriting fonts and 5 color schemes.